vi-k/cancelable_future/README.md

 nowhere to get the ready value of the unknown class `T` for the generic `Future<T>`, we only have to "throw" the exception `AsyncCancelException`.
-As a result, we can cancel `await` at any level of asynchronous code nesting, but the original `Future` itself will terminate with an exception when canceled.
+As a result, we can cancel `await` at any level of asynchronous code nesting, but the original `CancelableFuture` itself will terminate with an exception when canceled.
 If an exception is not what you need, you can use the `orNull` getter or the `onCancel` method.

-Since this is a hack in the truest sense of the word, no `try/catch/finally` in your `async` code will work in case of cancel.
-The variables created inside the scope of the method will be released by garbage collector, but the resources created outside will not be disposed of, because the `finally` block will not be called.
-You can still recycle resources, but only by creating a wrapper over the resource class and freeing it with `Finalizer`.
-Use the `CancelableResource` class for this purpose.

-Even if you ever decide to use this package in your working project (**which I do not agree to**), remember that you can only use your own `async` methods in your `async` code.
-External `async` methods that you do not control will not know anything about your experiments and will not be able to release the resources they use when you cancel them.
+Even if you ever decide to use this package in your working project (**which I don't agree with, as it breaks `await` logic**), remember that you can only use your own `async` methods in the your `async` code.
+Third-party `async` methods that you do not control will not know anything about your experiments and will not be able to free the the resources they use when you cancel them.

 **Use this package for academic purposes only!**